UMAprotocol/UMIPs/UMIPs/umip-157.md

 Identify the [UBA Fee Curve Bounds](#token-constants) for the L1 token equivalent and chain for `e` similarly to finding the incentive curve for `e`.

-### Computing Incentive Fee using incentive pool size, running balance, and incentive curve for e

-Input the running balance into the Deposit or Refund curve.
-This returns a percentage of the incentive pool size that should be charged for `e`.
-For example, if the incentive pool size is 100 tokens and the curve at the running balance returns 5%, then the incentive fee is 5% of the incentive pool.
-The curve can return positive and negative fees.
-Negative fees should not be lower than -100%.

 ### Using the incentive fee

 The incentive fee is charged to deposits and refunds differently.
 For fills and refunds, the `realizedLpFeePct` should be a percentage equal to `incentive fee / deposit.amount`.
 Deposit recipients will ultimately receive `(1 - (deposit.relayerFeePct + fill.realizedLpFeePct)) * deposit.amount` from the relayer.
 In other words, relayers will send to deposit recipients the deposited amount minus the relayer fee and the deposit incentive fee.